All Products

 PolarDB:JDBC

-This topic describes how to use Java Database Connectivity (JDBC) to connect to a PolarDB for PostgreSQL (Compatible with Oracle) database within a Java application.
+This topic describes how to use JDBC to connect to a PolarDB for PostgreSQL (Compatible with Oracle) database in a Java application.

 Prerequisites

-• You must use PolarDB for PostgreSQL (Compatible with Oracle) 2.0.
+• You must use Version 2.0 of PolarDB for PostgreSQL (Compatible with Oracle).

-• You must create a database account in the PolarDB cluster.
+• You have created a database account in the PolarDB cluster.
 For more information, see Create a database account.

-• You must add the IP address of the host that you want to use to access the PolarDB cluster to a whitelist.
+• You have added the IP address of the host that accesses the PolarDB cluster to a whitelist.
 For more information, see Set a cluster whitelist.

 Background information

 Java Database Connectivity (JDBC) provides a programming interface for Java applications to access databases.
 The JDBC driver for PolarDB for PostgreSQL (Compatible with Oracle) is developed based on the open source PostgreSQL JDBC driver.
-It uses the native PostgreSQL network protocol, which allows Java programs to connect to the database using standard, database-independent Java code.
+It uses the native PostgreSQL network protocol for communication.
+This allows Java programs to connect to the database using standard, database-independent Java code.

 Download the driver